-Program Name Masters of Technology (M.Tech.)-Biotechnology Semester I Course Code: 55MBT103 Course title: Genetic Engineering Curriculum Developer: Mr. Paras Koshe, Assistant Professor Pre-requisite: Student should have basic knowledge of Biotechnology and Genetics as well as microbiology.
+Program Name Masters of Technology (M.Tech.)-Biotechnology Semester Ι Course Code: 55MBT103 Course title: Genetic Engineering Curriculum Developer: Mr. Paras Koshe, Assistant Professor Pre-requisite: Student should have basic knowledge of Biotechnology and Genetics as well as microbiology.
 It is recommended to have at least one other more specialized biology course such as Genetics and General Microbiology or Introduction to Biotechnology.
 Rationale: This upper-division course will give a detailed overview of methodologies and techniques of molecular biology that allow the isolation, handling, and manipulation of DNA sequences in order to obtain a genetically modified protein or structurally alter the genome of an organism.
 In addition, students will explore the effects of genetic engineering applications on medicine, agriculture, biology, forensics, and other areas of technology.
 The discussion of potential ethical concerns of genome manipulations will also be included in this course.
-Course Outcomes (COs): CO2-55MBT103.2.
-Explain various types of cloning CO3-55MBT103.3.
-Understand the Cloning Methology CO4-55MBT103 4 Interpretate the role of PCR in § ng vectors their construction and uses. odologies by giving especial emphasis on DNA libraries
+Course Outcome COs): CO1-55MBT103.1.
+Explain basic concepts Genet CO2-55MBT103.2.
+Explain various types of clon hodologies by giving especial emphasis on DNA libraries CO4-55MBT103 4 Interpretate the role of PCR in genetic engineering and its applications.
+CO5-55MBT103.
+5. Learn about the procedure o f DNA sequencing and its types and also understand how foreign DNA can be introduced into Host.

-Course Title Board of Study Course Code Cl LI SW SL Total Study Hours (CI+LI+SW+SL) Total Credits(C) (L:T:P=3:0:1) Program Common(PCC) 55MBT103 Genetic Engineering 3 2 1 3 9 3+1=4
+rs/Week) Board of Study Course Code Course Title Cl LI SW SL Total Study Hours (CI+LI+SW+SL) Total Credits(C) (L:T:P=3:0:1) Program Common(PCC) 55MBT103 Genetic Engineering 3 2 1 3 9 3+1=4

-CI: Classroom Instruction (Includes different instructional strategies i.e. Lecture (L) and Tutorial (T) and others);
+Legends: CI: Classroom Instruction (Includes different instructional strategies i.e. Lecture (L) and Tutorial (T) and others); LI: Laboratory Instruction (Includes Practical performances in laboratory workshop, field or other instructional strategies);

-LI: Laboratory Instruction (Includes Practical performances in laboratory workshop, field or other instructional strategies);
+LI: Laboratory Instruction (Includes Practical performances in laboratory workshop, field or other instructional SW: Sessional Work (includes assignment seminar mini project etc.):